moccu/systemjs-pluginbuilder/README.md

 [![Travis Status](https://travis-ci.org/moccu/systemjs-pluginbuilder.png?branch=master)](https://travis-ci.org/moccu/systemjs-pluginbuilder)

 This project allows builds of systemjs based modules.
-The key features are the separated build outputs.
-The main build, called _base_ build, is ment to contain all required modules and libraries.
-On the other hand there can exist smaller builds called _plugins_ which only contain all modules which are missing in the _base_ build.
-This approach allows to ship builds on websites, where the _base_ script is cached by the browser while _plugins_ can be exchanged on each site and keep the traffic low.
+The key feature is separated build outputs.
+The main build, called _base_ build, should contain all required modules and libraries.
+You then have the option to add smaller builds, called _plugins_, containing modules missing in the _base_ build.
+This approach allows to ship builds on websites, where the _base_ script is cached by the browser while _plugins_ can be exchanged on each site and keep traffic low.

 ### Tasks